top of page

 Step 1: Discovery and Strategy Alignment (Weeks 1–2)

 Implementation begins with listening, not building.
 In the discovery phase, our team conducts structured interviews with every stakeholder who will consume or contribute to marketing analytics: the CMO, the VP of Demand Generation, the RevOps lead, the Sales leader, the Marketing Operations team, and the Data/Analytics function if it exists.
 These conversations surface the business questions that analytics must answer, the current pain points that consume the most time and create the most organizational friction, and the political dynamics that will determine adoption.
-At the same time, we conduct a technical discovery of the existing stack auditing every platform, assessing data quality, mapping current integrations, and documenting the gaps between where data lives and where it needs to go.
-The output of this phase is a strategy alignment document that defines the scope of the implementation, the priority metrics and use cases, and the architectural approach that will guide every subsequent decision.

 The discovery phase is where we spend the most time asking "why" rather than "what."
 The technical work is downstream of the strategic clarity.